 So, by purely assessing your mattress on a visual level, will give you a good indication if it is, in fact, time to replace your mattress.

-Did you know that studies have shown that a mattress could double in weight in as little as 8 years?
+Did you know that studies have shown that a mattress could increase in weight by a few kg's in as little as 8 years?
 How is this possible you might ask?
 Well, when we sleep we sweat and shed dead skin cells, which get absorbed by your mattress.
 Living in our mattresses are little microscopic critters, known as dust mites, which feed off the dead skin cells and multiply at an alarming rate.
 In addition to the bodily fluids, dead skin cells and dust mites, our mattresses could also be a host to bacteria, mould and dust.

 If you suffer from breathing problems, itchy rashes, sneezing and other general allergy symptoms, it could be as a result of the dust mites that live in your mattress.
 As they feed, they produce feces, which is the actual cause of allergy symptoms experienced by many of us - especially if it gets worse at night when you go to bed.

 To minimise the allergy symptoms and keep your mattress more hygienic for a little bit longer, I would highly recommend investing in a waterproof mattress protector.
 A mattress protector basically looks just like a fitted sheet that fits over your mattress and minimises the number of dead skin cells and other elements from being absorbed by your mattress.
 This, in turn, causes not so favourable living conditions for your little friends, meaning that their breeding and feeding will be kept to a minimum.

 It is recommended to also wash your sheets and pillowcases every week, but let's face it, with our hectic lifestyles this is a bit of a stretch.
 So at least try to wash them every 2 weeks.
 And then, of course, you need to keep your mattress clean and spring clean your mattress about twice a year - for more info on this, you can pop on over to our post 'How to keep your mattress clean'.